GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-comment-meta/en.md

 ## Configuring the allowed meta keys

-In the "Schema Comment Meta" tab from the Settings, we must configure the list of meta keys that can be queried via the meta fields.
+In the "Comment Meta" tab from the Settings, we must configure the list of meta keys that can be queried via the meta fields.

 Each entry can either be: